 - 1. Shut down the computer.
 Make sure the Power indicator is off. - 2.
+Close the display panel. - 3.
+Turn the computer upside down and remove the battery pack. - 4.
 To pop the SIM card tray partially open, insert a slender object (about 10mm, diameter 0.8mm), such as a straightened paper clip, into the eject hole.
-Gently pull to open the SIM card tray. - 3.
-Remove the SIM card from the SIM card tray. - 4.
+Gently pull to open the SIM card tray. - 5.
+Remove the SIM card from the SIM card tray. - 6.
 Insert the SIM card tray back into the SIM card slot.